 Take a canal cruise

 The canals themselves are some of the best attractions in Amsterdam.
-A 75-minute canal cruise is a great way to see the feature that the city is most known for.
+A 75-minute canal cruise is a great way to see the features that the city is most known for.
 It’s also the perfect way to give your feet a break after a day of sightseeing.
 The cruises leave from a few select points in the city, so find the nearest one and hop on.